Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ### Pact of the Chalice

 You can conjure a Pact Chalice; a vessel for the creation of potions and poultices in your hand at the end of a Short or Long Rest.
-It takes the form of of a tiny object of your choice that is capable of holding liquids, and it grants you the following benefits:
+It takes the form of a tiny object of your choice that is capable of holding liquids, and it grants you the following benefits:

-***Tools.*** It counts as both a Herbalism Kit and a Alchemist's Supplies, and it uses your Spellcasting modifier for ability checks made with it.
+***Artisan Tools.*** It counts as both a Herbalism Kit and a Alchemist's Supplies, and it uses your spellcasting modifier for ability checks made with it.

-***Spellcasting Focus.*** You can use the device as a Spellcasting Focus.

 ***Potion Creation.*** At the end of a Short or Long Rest, you can use the Pact Chalice to conjure a vial of the following: [Alchemist's Fire], [Acid], [Holy Water], [Potion of Healing], or [Potion of Climbing].
 The liquid retains its potency until the end of your next long rest, at which point it becomes inert and unusable.

+***Spellcasting Focus.*** You can use the device as a Spellcasting Focus.

-This timekeeping device disappears if you conjure another device with this feature or if you die.
+This object disappears if you conjure another object with this feature or if you die.

 [Alchemist's Fire]: ../../../equipment/adventuring-gear/item.md#alchemists-fire